Category Archives: Small Town

 Continue reading Wildlife (2018)

-Beast (2018)
+Beast (2017)

 The best thing I can say about Michael Pearce’s Beast (in a movie that is rife with good things) is that I can’t think of a movie where an unknown director directing his first feature-length film (Pearce), an unknown lead actress, starring in her first film (Jessie Buckley) and an unknown lead actor, starring in, really his first film (Johnny Flynn – Love Is Thicker Than Water) have excelled more.
 The direction is purposeful, stylistic, and detailed.
 At the same time, the performances between the leads are combustible.
-The story is rich enough to carry you from the starting line to the checkered flag in a movie that ultimately failed to live up to its initial promise, due mostly to errors in editing and an overall storyline that might have been a tad ambitious for this novice in their craft.
+The story is rich enough to carry you from the starting line to the checkered flag in a movie that ultimately failed to live up to its initial promise primarily due to errors in editing and an overall storyline that might have been a tad ambitious for this novice in their craft.
 It’s a difficult movie to recommend if you’re not a hardcore independent movie film buff.
 But, if, like me, you try to watch anything that comes close to looking like an intense, original, emotional drama, this movie will fill that need.
 And even if you leave feeling a little unsatisfied, you’ll leave knowing that the director and both leads left everything they had on the floor.
-If nothing else, it’ll encourage you to look for future films that any of these three people might be involved with.
+If nothing else, it’ll encourage you to look for future films with which any of these three people might be involved.

-Continue reading Beast (2018)
+Continue reading Beast (2017)